pkcsecurity/info-radiator/README.md

 We do cool stuff!
 Let's share it with each other!
 This repo is for the `launch-radiator.sh` script, which runs on the PC hooked up to the TV downstairs.

 ## How to add an image/screenshot
 Just drop it in [the `images` folder](https://github.com/jming422/info-radiator/tree/master/images), and that's it!
-The next time the `launch-radiator.sh` script is started, the images will be loaded into Firefox to be cycled through.
+The next time the script is restarted, the images will be loaded into Firefox to be cycled through.

 **Note:** Images must be either png, jpg, or gif.